coroutineDispatcher/ultimate_germany_emigration_guide/README.md

 You will have a lot of pressure for the house.
 Start searching as quick as you get the Visa.
 1 month before, is too late.
 Trust me.

 ## Community:
-Fuck the nice guy.
+Don't be the nice guy when you look for an appartment.
 Go there and YELL at people that you are looking for an accommodation.
 They will help you.

 - Try Facebook groups.
 For every city there are plenty of groups that look like: "Albaner in Dortmund" or "Shqiptaret ne Berlin".
 They might help you.